radhika2468/data_structures/README.md

 # data_structures
-This repositry contains the codes on data structures and some basic concepts.
+This repository contains the codes on data structures and some basic concepts.